forge-ext/forge/README.md

 - Works on GNOME 3.36+ and 40.
 X11 and Wayland.

 ## Experimental Features
+- Drag and drop tiling (NEW!) - _Cannot_ be turned off at the moment
-- Stacked tiling layout (NEW!) - Can be turned off in preferences
+- Stacked tiling layout - Can be turned off in preferences
-- Tabbed tiling layout (NEW!) - Can be turned off in preferences
+- Tabbed tiling layout - Can be turned off in preferences

 ![image](https://user-images.githubusercontent.com/348125/136071134-ba8aa7b7-8403-4b15-9818-d43f4143a813.png)